jamesdanielwhitford/sentry-shopify/third.md

     setTimeout(() => {
       errorBanner.remove();
     }, 5000);

+    throw error;
   });
 }, 2000);
 ```

-This code simulates a realistic API integration problem where the frontend tries to use shipping API fields that don't exist in the current API version.
+This code demonstrates a realistic API integration problem where the frontend tries to use shipping API fields that don't exist in the current API version.
 The error appears two seconds after adding items to the cart, creating the type of confusing user experience that traditional monitoring tools struggle to debug effectively.

 Add any product to your cart and observe the sequence of events.
 The product addition appears successful, the cart updates normally, then an unexpected error banner appears after a brief delay.